Plan Your Trip to Plummer’s Arctic Lodges

 Great Slave Lake Lodge

 Great Slave Lake Lodge can be visited for 3 days, 4 days or 7 days.
-All of the trips begin in Yellowknife; you need to arrive in Yellowknife the day before your trip in order to coordinate with our early-morning charters into the lodge.
-Both the 7 day and 4 day trips begin on Saturday.
-Your charter will depart from Yellowknife around 7:00 am and arrive a half an hour later for breakfast at the lodge and a full day of fishing.
-Those staying for 4 days will fly back to Yellowknife early Wednesday morning.
-If all you have time for is the 3 day trip, it starts early Wednesday morning and you are flown back to Yellowknife early Monday morning.
+All the trips begin in Yellowknife; you need to arrive in Yellowknife the day before your trip to coordinate with our early-morning charters into the lodge.
+Both the 7 day and 4 day trips begin on Monday.
+Your charter will depart from Yellowknife around 6:30 am and arrive a half an hour later for breakfast at the lodge and a full day of fishing.
+Those staying for 4 days will fly back to Yellowknife early Friday morning.
+If all you have time for is the 3 day trip weekend trip, it starts early Friday morning and you are flown back to Yellowknife early Monday morning.
 You should be able to leave Yellowknife the day you leave the lodge, as you will be back in town mid morning.

 No matter which lodge you decide to visit, we will assist you with making the most sensible travel arrangements and hotel bookings.
 We have staff in Yellowknife to help you plan the time you have in Yellowknife so you can take in local attractions, and they will also make sure you get to where you need to be when you need to be there.